 We hold Fellowship candidate interviews four times a year.
 Your interview is an opportunity for you and the Daphne Jackson Trust to discuss in detail your background, the proposal and your future employment prospects and to help you make improvements to your proposal.
 The interview will be conducted by two or more members of our team and may include a representative from the sponsoring organisation.

 The interview is in place to help you and you will be given guidance on the questions likely to be asked during the interview.

 Further guidance around the interviews process can be found in Guidelines for Fellowship interviews.

 After the interview, you will have four weeks to revise and finalise your proposal based on the discussions during your interview.
 You should submit your final proposal to your Fellowship Advisor by the date you are given at interview.

 Your proposal will be reviewed by at least two technical referees who are experts in a field closely related to your research area and who are qualified to comment on the technical elements of the proposal.
 Applicants will be required to, with input from their supervisor, respond to the technical referees’ comments, clarifying or justifying certain aspects of the proposal.

 Awards Assessment Panel

 Once the technical references have been obtained, your application is sent to our Awards Assessment Panel.
 Each Fellowship is assessed by six members of the panel, chosen on the basis of their subject expertise.

-Sometimes the Awards Assessment Panel decide a final interview is necessary before a decision can be made.
-You will be informed if a final interview is required.
-If the panel approve your proposal, you will be expected to start your Fellowship within the following three-month period.
+Sometimes the Awards Assessment Panel decide a second interview is necessary before a decision can be made.
+You will be informed if a second interview is required.
+If you are awarded a Fellowship, you will be expected to start within the following three-month period.